 About 3km north of the town centre and on the edge of Bergerac there is a large area called Pombonne Park.
 Here you will find trees and nature trails as well as a lake with a small sandy beach.

 Issigeac is in the southern part of the Dordogne department to the east of Eymet and south-east of Bergerac.
 Until a few years ago Issigeac was one of the great undiscovered villages of the Dordogne region, truly a village that time forgot.
-That is no longer the case, and the weekly market each Sunday morning now attracts very many people, but the village has retained a great deal of its charm despite the arrival of tourism.
-Outside high season for tourists, the village is still very much a sleepy quiet little town.
+The weekly market each Sunday morning now attracts very many people and the village is totally charming.
 The Issigeac market is a popular place to buy and try many of the delicacies produced in the region

 Miramont-de-Guyenne: Friday - seasonal market only

 Friday: Lévignac de Guyenne, La Sauvetat du Dropt, Sigoulès (very close), Pellegrue

 We highly recommend a wine tasting trip to the local Vineyards and the Domaine Du Siorac is a must to visit and just round the corner !